 - able to work alone and also as part of a team.

-- You will complete a challenging 24-week Initial Officer Training (IOT) course at RAF College Cranwell.
+- You will complete a challenging 30-week Initial Officer Training (IOT) course at RAF College Cranwell.

-- This is followed by specialist training for the job you will be doing.
+- This is followed by role-specific training for the job you will be doing.

 - If you join as one of the Specialist Branch officers, such as medical officer (doctor), you will complete a 13-week Specialist Entrant and Re-entrant (SERE) course at RAF College Cranwell.

 - You keep up to date by attending training courses throughout your time in the RAF.

 - There is a clearly defined promotion route from pilot officer to flying officer, flight lieutenant, squadron leader, wing commander and beyond.

 - Your chances of promotion are better if you take further training.